 Announcement messages can be particularly frustrating to customers;

 “Your call is important to us please hold”- Is it just me or does this sound like a form of oxymoron?
 Logic would appear to suggest that if my call actually was important I wouldn’t have to hold, would I?

 What suggestions would you add to the list above?
-Let us know and will publish an updated list in the future.
+Let us know in the comment section below and will publish an updated list in the future.

 This post was published in 2011 and updates in 2018